nealpatron/Cunection/README.md

 To compile and hot-reload for development, use `npm run dev`.
 To compile and minify for production, use `npm run build`.

+To start the Laravel project, run `php artisan serve`.

+To run the PEST tests, run `./vendor/bin/pest`.
+To run the Laravel Dusk (browser) tests, you first need to start the project using
+    `php artisan serve --env=dusk.local`
+You can then run the Dusk tests using `php artisan dusk`.

 (insert stuff about getting the laravel side to work as well)